That is inevitably the first question you'll ask when considering a new ADU.

-This cost breakdown is for a 400 sqft ADU.
 This small backyard home is what I would describe as custom with many nice upgrades.
 The building was designed to be ultra-efficient with an air-tight building envelope and insulation well above code requirement.
-Upgrades like rift white oak kitchen cabinets and vaulted ceilings in the main living area added to the build cost but gave the finished ADU a very luxurious feel for such a small home.
+Upgrades like rift white oak kitchen cabinets and vaulted ceilings in the main living area added to the build cost but gave the finished ADU a very luxurious feel.

 The details that follow are for a new detached custom ADU in or around Los Angeles.
-It covers everything from initial design and planning, to city permits, to hard construction costs and issuance of the Certificate of Occupancy.
+It covers everything from initial design and planning, to city permits, to hard construction costs and issuance of the Certificate of Occupancy (CofO).